valancej/anchore-artifactory/README.md

 # Using Anchore with JFrog Artifactory

-This document will walk through integrating Anchore with jFrog Artifactory.
+This document will walk through integrating Anchore with JFrog Artifactory.

 ## Prerequisites